src-d/blog/content/post/review-building-static-analysis-tools.md

 * many different editors/IDEs to support, as it’s before the build time

-* wrong time — distracting developer who may not be open to the feedback
+* wrong time — distracting a developer who may not be open to the feedback

 Interestingly enough, [source{d}](http://sourced.tech/) experimented with this approach as well using some neural-network-based models [https://github.com/src-d/code-completion](https://github.com/src-d/code-completion)